 In 2010 the Carlson family purchased Hakai Lodge and Clyde spends his summer running the lodge which was ultimately the start of Northwest Seaplanes.

 Clyde is not alone in his business ventures.
 His son, Shane Carlson, is following in his footsteps and carrying on the family business.
 Shane began his flying career working the docks of Lake Union Air and took his first flying lessons during his lunch break starting at age 15.
 Shane pursued his flight training at Big Bend Community College earning his associates degree on Commercial Aviation.
 Now Shane has been flying commercially for the family business for 26 years and manages the seaplane operations of both Northwest Seaplanes and Friday Harbor Seaplanes.

-Because of our well-trained, professional, and courteous pilots and our meticulously maintained fleet, Northwest Seaplanes has logged over 32 years of accident and incident free flying.
-From our pilots to our dedicated maintenance staff, you will feel comfortable knowing you are flying with experienced professionals.
-This tradition and safety culture has been continued through our sister company, Northwest Seaplanes.
+Because of our well-trained, professional, and courteous pilots and our meticulously maintained fleet, Northwest Seaplanes has the utmost attention to safety from our equipment to the professional pilots on our staff.
+You will feel comfortable knowing you are flying with experienced professionals.
+This tradition and safety culture has been continued through our sister company, Friday Harbor Seaplanes.
 Safety and customer service is our utmost goal and has led the Carlson’s to success for over 50 years in the business.

-When you are flying aboard a Friday Harbor Seaplanes Dehavilland Beaver or our Dehavilland Turbine Otter, you are flying in the hands of the safest and most professional bush pilots in the industry!
+When you are flying aboard one of our Dehavilland Beaver, you are flying in the hands of the safest and most professional bush pilots in the industry!